 Tutors will continually monitor the GitLab repositories to see the team's progress and individual member's contribution to the group project.

 There will be a centrally timetabled final exam which will in your UNSW exam timetable.
 The exam will contain a mixture of multiple choice questions, "theory" and design questions and programming exercises.
 More specific details of the exam will be provided through the course.

-If you cannot attend the final exam because of illness or misadventure, then you must submit a Special Consideration request, with documentation, through MyUNSW within 48 hours of the exam.
+If you cannot attend the final exam because of illness or misadventure, then you must submit a Special Consideration request, with documentation, through MyUNSW within 72 hours of the start of the exam exam.
 If your request is reasonable, then you will be awarded a Supplementary Exam.
-If your overall course mark is between 47 and 50, then you will also be awarded a Supplementary Exam, however, the maximum mark awarded following a supplementary exam is 50 ( applies only to students who have already failed the final exam and have been granted a supplementary exam)
+No supplementary exams will be provided for students who score marks 49 or below on grounds of being "close" to a pass.